 - Top Off the Coolant in the Radiator as the Level Drops

-With the vehicle running, as the coolant level drops, top it off in the radiator.
+Make sure the coolant level stays topped off in the radiator.
+With the vehicle running, top off the coolant level in the radiator as it drops.
 A large amount of coolant will drop into the engine block once the engine reaches operating temperature and the thermostat opens.

 - Test the Interior Heat